MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 2 - Strings.md

 }
 ```

 N.B.: You can't use `word[i]` to access the character at index `i` in Java, although other programming languages allow this.
+You have to use `word.charAt(i)` instead.

-For example, if you wanted to check whether the sentence "The quick brown fox jumps over the lazy dog" contains the letter "v", you can do the following:
+For example, if you wanted to check whether the sentence "The quick brown fox jumps over the lazy dog" contains the letter 'v', you can do the following:

 ```java
 String sentence = "The quick brown fox jumps over the lazy dog";